FDA warning letter: Response recipient identification

 The Warning Letter specifies a designated district or center official to whom the organization must address their response.

 Issuer

 The Warning Letter identifies the entity that issued it—the district director, division director, or higher agency official.

 Standardized closing text

 For drug Warning Letters, the information in the above sections 1.6-1.8 and 1.10 is in closing paragraphs as follows (bold type indicates optional/alternative language to be used as appropriate):

-Criteria that prevent issuance of a warning letter
+Criteria preventing issuance

 Ongoing or promised corrective actions generally do not prevent the FDA from issuing a warning letter, though a written promise to take prompt corrective action, in the right context, can result in them deciding not to issue one.
 Potentially influencing factors include: